shilv21/License-Plate-detection/README.md

 # License Plate detection
- This project aims at developing methodoloy able to detect license plate and extract information at high speed processing.
+ This project aims at developing methodology able to detect license plate and extract information at high speed processing.
 # Introduction
 	Several traffic-related applications , such as detection of stolen vehicles, toll control and parking lot access validation involve indentification, whichh is performed 	 by Automatic Licencse Plate Recognition (ALPR) systems.
 Therefore , in this work, we propose a complete ALPR system which could meet some requirement for deploying a 		ALPR system.
 	Data preparation.